rafonium/HidePart/README.md

 # HidePart

-A lightweight Kerbal Space Program (KSP) mod that streamlines the Editor (VAB/SPH) by hiding parts that have not yet been purchased in Career mode.
+A lightweight Kerbal Space Program (KSP) mod that streamlines the Editor (VAB/SPH) by hiding parts that have not yet been purchased in RND building.

 ## Installation